 Henri was a restless man, constantly on the move.
 His restlessness brought him from one continent to another.
 He taught at Notre Dame, then Yale, then Harvard, but could bring himself to stay at none of these distinguished institutions.
-Searching for community, he was a kind of temporary brother at a Trappist monastery for several extended periods, but found monastic life, though it helped clear him mind, didn’t suit him.
-He had a sabbatical in Latin America and thought for a time he was called to make his life there as a missionary, but then decided also wasn’t his calling.
+Searching for community, he was a temporary brother at a Trappist monastery for several extended periods, but found monastic life didn’t suit him, though it helped clear his mind.
+He had a sabbatical in Latin America and thought for a time he was called to make his life there as a missionary, but then decided this also wasn’t his calling.
 He finally found a home for himself not in academia or monastic life but with the L’Arche community in Canada — not among the brilliant, but the physically and mentally handicapped plus their downwardly-mobile assistants.
 Appropriately, he died while traveling — two heart attacks in Holland — while en route to Russia where he intended to make a film about Rembrandt’s painting of “The Return of the Prodigal Son.”

 He possessed a remarkable gift for communicating to others through the spoken and written word the fact that a life of faith is one of endless exploration, a pilgrimage second to none.
 He produced a flood of books, many of which remain in print.
 Few writers on religious life have been so widely read or been so often translated into other languages.
 Years after his death, he still has a huge influence on the lives of many people.
 (He died relatively young, at age 64, in 1996.)